sheldarr/shift/README.md

 Simple utility application for dieticians

 ### Provided functionalities:
-- Searchable list of nutritional values for common foods and products
+- Creating and listing products.
+- Creating, deleting and listing patients.
-- BMI, BMR and CPR calculator
+- BMI, BMR and TMR calculator.

 ### TO DO:
 - Patients management.
 - Menu's management.
+- Measurements management.